 CBT (Cognitive Behavioural Therapy)

-Nicholas, Tom, Marco, Adriana and Marybeth integrate Cognitive Behavioural Therapy (CBT) theory into the counselling and psychotherapy they offer, its application being assessed on an individual basis.
+Nicholas, Tom, Camilla, Adriana and Marybeth integrate Cognitive Behavioural Therapy (CBT) theory into the counselling and psychotherapy they offer, its application being assessed on an individual basis.
 If you are interested in CBT they will explore with you its suitability and agree a way forward.